Zhao Wei: Early career (1994–1997)

 In 1993, while Zhao was a student at Wuhu Normal School, the movie A Soul Haunted by Painting (1994), directed by Huang Shuqin, starring Gong Li and Derek Yee, was filming in Wuhu.
 Zhao was cast in the role of a young prostitute in the brothel where Gong's character worked, her first acting experience.
 She appeared briefly at the beginning of the film and had no dialogue.

 Zhao developed a strong interest in acting after this first experience, and decided to become an actress.
 In 1994, after graduating from the Wuhu Normal School, she gave up her job as an apprentice pre-school teacher.
 She moved from her hometown to Shanghai and enrolled in the Shanghai Xie Jin-Hengtong Star Academy, an acting school founded by the Chinese director Xie Jin, where she received acting training during 1994–1995.
 She was also selected by Xie to star in his movie Penitentiary Angel (1996), her first major role.
 "I am too young to understand the role," she said about her working experience with Xie, "but if you've been cast in a film by a famous director, no matter how well you did, other less-famous directors will also want to cast you."
 The film landed her other roles in TV series including her first leading role in Sisters in Beijing (1996).

-In 1996, Zhao was admitted to the Beijing Film Academy (BFA) with the highest entrance examination score nationwide.
-She graduated four years later with a bachelor's degree in performing arts as one of the most outstanding graduates – Zhao scored five "A"s and nine "A−"s out of the 14 courses.
-Her graduation thesis scored 90 (out of 100).